 Objective

-This blueprint defines an API naming convention for the Veteran’s Affairs enterprise, supporting all middleware and API management solutions and supporting all Veteran’s Affairs organization units and lines of businesses.
+This blueprint defines an API naming convention for the VA Enterprise, supporting all middleware and API management solutions and supporting all VA organization units and lines of businesses.
 Most importantly, define an API URL standard.

 Global and Enterprise Impacts of Naming Convention Standards

-The naming conventions standards contained herein are applicable across any centralized or geographically distributed implementations of Integrations and API’s.
+The naming conventions standards contained herein are applicable across any centralized or geographically distributed implementations of Integrations and APIs.

-Cross Integration or Tech Platform Support
+Cross Integration or Technical Platform Support

-The naming convention standards contained herein for API are applicable across integration platforms, as they are agnostic of the underlying technology stack.
-For example, if the API’s are developed on MuleSoft, 3Scale, Kong, CA Layer, or Spring, the API naming conventions should remain consistent and continue to be relevant no matter of the technology platform used to build and host these APIs.
-Specific vendor applicability is noted in separate sections.
+The naming convention standards contained herein for APIs are applicable across integration platforms, as they are agnostic of the underlying technology stack.
+The intention is to provide a vendor neutral convention for MuleSoft, 3Scale or any other API development and hosting platform.
+Where product-specific guidance is required, these are addressed in independent sections.

 Cross Deployment Models

-The naming convention standards contained herein for API are applicable across deployment and hosting models, whether the API is deployed to a Cloud (IaaS, PaaS, or SaaS) or On Premise, as the naming conventions either accounts for the deployment model or is agnostic of the underlying hosting and cloud model.
-The conventions account for deployment in the VA Enterprise Cloud (VAEC) deployment model to ensure uniqueness across the VA.
+The naming convention standards contained herein for APIs are applicable across deployment and hosting models, whether an API is deployed to a Cloud (e.g. IaaS, PaaS, or SaaS) or On Premise, as the naming conventions either account for the deployment model or is agnostic of the underlying hosting and cloud model.
+The conventions account for deployment in the VA Enterprise Cloud (VAEC) deployment model to ensure unique names across the entire VA.

-The VA naming convention standard requires the API name to be unique no matter the region, locale, or infrastructure environment due to being deployed in a domain that supports the cloud hosted environment across clouds, as well as On Premise.
+The VA naming convention standard requires the API name to be unique no matter the region, locale, or infrastructure environment to avoid possible future collisions as APIs may be rehosted to different environments.

 Note, whether an API is Internal facing, External facing, or both for Consumer use, is addressed and controlled via API policies, and not addressed via API naming conventions.
-For more information please see Playbook: API Policies framework.
+For more information please see Playbook: API Policies framework.[[TBD]]

 Note, the scope of this API Naming Convention document is to focus on the major API naming convention elements, including and up to the application name.
 This blueprint document does not address granular SOAP and REST operation naming conventions.
-Please see Playbook API Operations for guidelines on such.
+Please see Playbook API Operations for guidelines on such.[[TBD]]

 Discoverability

 API names should be syntactically valid DNS names (as per RFC 1035) which can be resolved to one or more network addresses.
-If an API is composed of several services or API’s, they should be named in a way to help discoverability.
+If an API is composed of several services or APIs, they should be named in a way to help discoverability.
 One way to do this is for the API Names to share a common prefix.
 For example, the services build.VAappname.com and buildresults.VAappnameapis.com are both services that are part of the VAappname Build API.

 Vendor Agnostic API Naming Convention

-To provide consistent developer experience across many APIs and over a long period of time, all names used by an API should be:
+To provide consistent developer experience across many APIs and over an extended period of time, all names used by an API should be:

 simple